reduxjs/redux/docs/tutorials/essentials/part-4-using-data.md

 - **Reducers should contain the actual state update logic**
   - Reducers can contain whatever logic is needed to calculate the next state
   - Action objects should contain just enough info to describe what happened
+- **You can write reusable "selector" functions to encapsulate reading values from the Redux state**
+  - Selectors are functions that get the Redux `state` as an argument, and return some data
 - **Actions should be thought of as describing "events that happened", and many reducers can respond to the same dispatched action**
   - Apps should normally only dispatch one action at a time
   - Case reducer names (and actions) should typically be named past-tense, like `postAdded`